 So now is a good a time as any for a change of lifestyle as I finally feel like my head is in the right place, which I never thought would happen as a couple of years ago I was told I had Generalised Anxiety Disorder (GAD) I used to worry about EVERYTHING, to the point it was interfering with my life.
 My head was a mess.

 I had been with my boyfriend for about 18 months, we’d been living together for 6 and I gradually started letting the worry creep in, if he went out for the night even to play football for a couple of hours, I would be panicking about his safety and could not rest until he was home, this sometimes meant staying up until the early hours.
-If he was later than I expected (even though he never told me what time he would be home) I was be so distressed I would either be in tears or furious, which would then end in an argument.
+If he was later than I expected (even though he never told me what time he would be home) I would be so distressed I would either be in tears or furious, which would then end in an argument.

 I would worry about missing the train to work, getting a seat on the train, someone turning up at my house unexpectedly, my boyfriends kids breaking something, the list was endless, not to mention exhausting and my health and my relationship were starting to suffer big time.
-I was living on my nerves, so when I had a drink, which was quite often, I would turn into this awful person shouting and screaming at my boyfriend most of which I wouldn’t even remember the next day, I would just wake up with a feeling of dread.
+I was living on my nerves, so when I had a drink, which was quite often, I would turn into this awful person shouting and screaming at my boyfriend, most of which I wouldn’t even remember the next day, I would just wake up with a feeling of dread.

 It all came to a head after one particularly bad drunken rage and I knew that if I wanted to save my relationship I needed to do something about it, rather than be an ostrich and bury my head in the sand.
 Then my friend told me she was seeing a Cognitive Behavioural Therapist and they had diagnosed her with OCD.
 The symptoms she described were almost identical to how I felt.
 I went online to research therapists in my area and booked myself an appointment for the following week at lunchtime.
 I work in London so the fees were pretty expensive but my relationship was far too important not to mention my health!
 I was just praying it would help.